With plenty to offer the traveller, Mackay is a relaxed tropical city with a cosmopolitan mix of art, architecture and nature.

 The Bluewater Trail is a shared bicycle and pedestrian path which links a variety of Mackay City's attractions, including the Mackay Regional Botanical Gardens, Town Beach and the Bluewater Lagoon, a three-tiered swimming haven.
 Mackay's largest shopping mall can also be found along the Bluewater Trail, lined with riverside cafes and restaurants.

 The city centre is a blend of architectural styles, including the unique Art Deco style façades which are prominent throughout.
 A guided heritage walk through the Mackay City Centre is available seasonally, information can be obtained from the Mackay Visitor Information Centre on Nebo Road, otherwise a brochure is available for a self-guided option.
+The city centre underwent a million dollar refurbishment in 2015.

 Beautiful beaches, pretty parks and the modern marina are all within minutes from Mackay's city centre.